 You get a pretty standard range of tracking options with this bracelet.
 It monitors your distance, steps, and calories burned for the day.

 Mira Fitness Tracker is also able to factor in for steps taken up an elevation.
 There are trackers out there that document a little bit more.
 One feature that seems particularly popular right now is sleep tracking, which you do not get in the Mira since it doesn’t measure the wearer’s heart rate.

 How long the battery of this (or any electronic really) will last is contingent on an array of variables including climate and patterns of use.
 The manufacturer advertises a battery life of about five days with normal use, which is consistent with our findings.
 In terms of market standards, this number is average, to perhaps slightly better than average.

 The Mira app is the hub upon which all of your data and analytics are collected.
-The app is available both for IOS and for Android devices.
+The app is available both for iOS and Android devices.

 The app represents a centralized location for where you can more readily view a complete depiction of your progress.
 The app is also where you will be able to go to set fitness goals for yourself.
 For example, if there is a step count that you would like to hit each day, you can specify that goal within the application.